samyam/DeepSpeed/docs/_tutorials/inference-tutorial.md

 ```

-Below is the output of the generated text.
+Below is an output of the generated text.
 You can try other prompt and see how this model generates text.

 ```log
 [{